-The time grid can be turned on and off with the variable org-agenda-use-time-grid, and can be configured with org-agenda-time-grid.
+The time grid can be turned on and off with the variable org-agenda-use-time-grid,

-8.7.3 Sorting of agenda items
+8.4.3 Sorting of agenda items

 Before being inserted into a view, the items are sorted.
 How this is done depends on the type of view.